Graduate students may find additional sources of funding via external sources, such as the opportunities listed below.

-The Philip and Marsha Dowd Engineering Seed Fund was established in 2001 through a generous gift to the College of Engineering (CIT) from Philip and Marsha Dowd.
-The fund is intended to provide support for CIT doctoral graduate students proposing work on cutting edge research projects that currently do not have other sources of funding.
+The Philip and Marsha Dowd Engineering Seed Fund was established in 2001 through a generous gift to the College of Engineering from Philip and Marsha Dowd.
+The fund is intended to provide support for Engineering doctoral graduate students proposing work on cutting edge research projects that currently do not have other sources of funding.
 The objective of the fund is to help enable future external research funding and possible future entrepreneurial activity by generating initial research results through the seed project.
 Students receiving fellowships are referred to as Dowd-ICES Fellows and are required to present a seminar to the Carnegie Mellon community in the fall semester on the results of their work.
 Normally, funding for research projects is limited to one year, covering the student’s stipend and tuition.
 Faculty advisors of Dowd-ICES Fellows are required to provide follow-on information semi-annually, which is used to track outcomes stemming from the Fellowships.

 Students must be currently in their second or third year of their doctoral studies (students would be fellows during their third or fourth year).
 Doctoral students holding their masters degree and currently in their first year of their doctoral studies are also eligible (these students would be fellows during their second year).
 Please note: only one student proposal is allowed to be submitted per adviser.
 Students must therefore coordinate with their advisor prior to submission.